-Grade Description Quality Points Used in GPA Calculation A Excellent quality and full mastery of the course material, extraordinary distinction.
-4 Yes A- Excellent quality and full mastery of the course material.
+Grade Description Description Quality Points (÷PΔ A Excellent quality and full mastery of the course material, extraordinary distinction.
+4 Yes A - Excellent quality and full mastery of the course material.
 3.7 Yes B+ Good to excellent comprehension of the course material and the skills necessary to work with course material.
 3.3 Yes В Good comprehension of the course material and the skills necessary to work with course material.
-3 Yes В- Reasonably good comprehension of the course material and the skills necessary to work with course material.
+3 Yes B- Reasonably good comprehension of the course material and the skills necessary to work with course material.
 2.7 Yes C+ Adequate and slightly above satisfactory comprehension of the course material and met the basic course requirements.
-2.3 Yes С Adequate and satisfactory comprehension of the course material and met the basic course requirements.
+2.3 Yes C Adequate and satisfactory comprehension of the course material and met the basic course requirements.
 2 Yes C- Slightly below adequate and satisfactory comprehension of the course material and met the basic course requirements.
 1.7 Yes D+ Work is marginal but almost satisfactory and minimal command of the course material with slightly more than minimal participation.
 1.3 Yes D Work is marginal but passing and minimal command of the course material with minimal participation.
-1 Yes W Withdrawal.
+1 Yes \mathbf{W} Withdrawal.
 The notation "W" (meaning Withdrew) is recorded when a student withdraws from a course.
+0 No UW Unofficial Withdrawal.
+A "UW" may be assigned to students who stop attending class and fail to officially withdraw during the given timelines.
 0 No I Incomplete.
 The "I" is restricted to cases in which the student has satisfactorily completed a substantial part of the coursework.
 No credit will be given until the course is completed within the given deadline and a passing grade received.
 When a final grade is received that final grade will be preceded with an I, e.g., IA or IB+.
+0 No

-0 No F Failure.
+F Failure.
 An F is an earned grade assigned to a student who has not completed the majority of the coursework at a satisfactory level.
 0 Yes PR Progress, re-enroll and is used only for developmental courses and intensive English as a Second Language (ESL) courses for students who have made some progress, but who do not demonstrate satisfactory skills to pass those courses.
 Students are required to re-enroll in the courses to complete them.
-0 No P Passing grade 0 No WF Withdrawal, failing.
-A WF is assigned to students who request a withdrawal after the withdrawal period has passed and are failing at the time.
-A WF is also assigned to students who stop attending class and fail to properly drop or to withdraw during the given timelines.
-0 Yes AU Audit 0 No IF Failure from an incomplete 0 Yes 3.5 GPA Satisfactory performance for the undergraduate portion of the BS/DO degree program.
-This corresponds to a B+/A-average grade.
+0 No P Passing grade 0 No AU Audit 0 No IF Failure from an incomplete 0 Yes 3.5 GPA Satisfactory performance for the undergraduate portion of the BS/DO degree program.
+This corresponds to a B+/A- average grade.
 0 No